jonpalmisc/SECL/README.md

 # SECL (Sublime/Emacs Compatibility Layer)

 SECL is a small plugin for Sublime Text 4 meant to provide an Emacs-like experience inside of Sublime Text; it is a work in progress.
+All of the basic keybindings also work in Sublime Merge!

 The goals of this project are to provide traditional Emacs movement and editing keybindings&mdash;e.g. `C-a` and `M-f`&mdash;out of the box, while also using